rafaelbicudo/tools/README.md

 # tools
 Collection of scripts for preparing, running and analyzing quantum chemistry simulations.
+Check the [tutorials](https://github.com/rafaelbicudo/tools/tree/main/tutorials) file for more information.

 ### LR.py